 Who Should Take This Course

-This training is for all technical team members, and has the greatest impact when the entire technical team can attend.
-This course will benefit architects; designers; developers; development managers; product managers; software engineers/programmers; testers; technical analysts; technical leads; and QA engineers.
+This course is for all team members, and has the greatest impact when the entire team attends.
+This course will benefit Architects, DBAs, Designers, Developers, Development Managers, Directors, Product Managers, Programmers, QA Engineers, Software Engineers, Technical Analysts, Technical Leads, Technical Writers, and Testers.
 Familiarity with basic Object-Oriented (OO) concepts and terminology is recommended.
-Those who participate in the programming exercises and fulfill the additional training requirements are eligible for becoming Certified Scrum Developers and require the ability to write simple programs in Java or C Sharp.
+Those who participate in the programming exercises and fulfill the additional training requirements are eligible to become Certified Scrum Developers and require the ability to write simple programs in Java or C Sharp.